NoFollow Link Evaluation

 - NoFollow links might technically not pass page rank.
 However, other aspects can transfer, like trust or indicators for link spam.
 Therefore, Google may issue penalties if NoFollow links are overdone.

-Google have stated that NoFollow links will be completely ignored.
+Google has stated that NoFollow links will be completely ignored.
 However, in September 2013 Matt Cutts said that a large number of NoFollow links could hurt and even result in a manual action:

 We too have the opinion that NoFollow links can, under certain circumstances, be harmful to search engine rankings and result in manual penalties, because Google generally tries to identify spamming intents.